Mould, often arising as a result of damp is a serious issue and can pose significant health risks to you and damage to properties.

 How does mould develop?

 Generally, mould is caused by excess moisture and humidity in a property.
-It is often more common in the winter when the inside temperature of a house is considerably higher than outside, and any moisture inside the property clings to the walls as a result.
-How does the water get inside the house?
-It can be from a number of reasons including;
+It's often more common in the winter when the inside temperature of a house is considerably higher than outside, and any moisture inside the property clings to the walls.
+Water can get in properties through several methods;

 - Water leaking from a faulty roof